LeandroHaraoka/design-patterns/CreationalPatterns/FactoryMethod/FactoryMethodFundamentals.md

 ## Show me the code

  - The factory abstraction contains methods signatures for creating three (just to enrich the example) different categories smartphones.
-So, for a specific brand, the client cans create an instance of a low cost, a hyped and a luxurious smartphone.
+So, for a specific brand, the client can create an instance of a low cost, a hyped and a luxurious smartphone.
 These interface methods will have a specific implementation for each concrete factory.
 They are called factory methods.

  - Factory methods return an abstraction of the product for the client.
 These methods can also have a default implementation.